-“It happens more often than you might think,” says Steve Brown, BluSky’s VP of Restoration.
+“It happens more often than you might think,” says Steve Brown, BluSky’s National Director of Restoration.
 “And a little goes a long way.”
 It’s a pesky odor to kill and no, bathing the dog in tomato soup wasn’t enough.

 How do you get rid of skunk odor?